Multiscale Growth Kinetics of Model Biomolecular Condensates Under Passive and Active Conditions: Results

-where $D$ stands for the fractal dimension and $h(r;\xi)$ is a cutoff function setting the cluster size $\xi$.
+where $D$ stands for the mass fractal dimension, and $h(r;\xi)$ is a cutoff function that describes the perimeter of the cluster of size $\xi$ and which must decay faster than any power law.
 The denominator ensures the normalization condition, namely, $F(q\rightarrow 0;\xi)=1$.
-We choose a generic form for the cutoff function, i.e., $h(r;\xi)=e^{-(r/\xi)^\beta}$ with $\beta=3$ as it fits satisfactorily the scattering curves at late times.
+We choose a generic exponential form for the cutoff function \cite{sorensen_light_2001}, i.e., $h(r;\xi)=e^{-(r/\xi)^\beta}$ with $\beta=3$ as it fits satisfactorily the scattering curves at late times.
 As before (Eq.~\ref{eqn:polydisp_spheres}), the scattering intensity is computed as a convolution product of the form factor and a lognormal size distribution defined by $p(\xi;\langle\xi(t)\rangle,\Delta\xi(t))$, so that